ko-eric/signifyd-ruby/README.md

 end
 ```

 Upon a successful case/investigation creation or any endpoint called.
-Signifyd will return an [HTTP status code](http://httpstatus.es/) that makes sense for the resource called and data manipulated for the restfull endpoint.
+Signifyd will return an [HTTP status code](http://httpstatus.es/) that makes sense for the resource called and data manipulated for the restful endpoint.

 ## Methods
 Currently Signifyd supports the following methods for investigations against your transactions.
 The Cases endpoint is where you will start.
 Encode your transaction to match the JSON we require for a successful creation and make your request.

 ### Cases
 To create a case, follow the instructions below.
 Please read the [documentation](https://www.signifyd.com/docs/api) under your account.
-It is imperative that you follow the guides correctly and encode all pieces of data with the correct format and data types otherwise this will effect the score we rank your transaction at.
+It is imperative that you follow the guides correctly and encode all pieces of data with the correct format and data types otherwise this will effect the score of your transaction's investigation.

-To create a case, align all hash attributes to match our [documentation](https://www.signifyd.com/docs/api) and then call the create method.
-We will do our best to parse through your request before actually making it to our server.
-Please follow the [documentation](https://www.signifyd.com/docs/api) verbatim.

 ```ruby
 transaction = {